 - A series of regular knowledge and learning activities including BBLs on subjects of relevance in the field; and

 - A professional network of experts in partner organizations such as the World Customs Organization, World Trade Organization, UNCTAD, etc.

-For further information on the CBMPG please contact Gerard McLinden, Senior Trade Facilitation Specialist, International Trade Department: email@example.com
+For furthur information on the World Bank's customs and border management agenda, please contact: Gerard McLinden, Senior Trade Facilitation Specialist, International Trade Department

 The composition of the CBMPG team is small reflecting the limited number of Bank Group staff with specific technical competence in the border management field.
-During the early stages of establishment of the practice group the following officials have agreed to serve as core facilitators and coordinators:
+During the early stages of establishment of the practice group, the following officials agreed to serve as core facilitators and coordinators: